 This title was originally published by Dorchester and written as Nancy Cane.
-The digital edition has been revised and updated.
+Newly revised edition coming soon!

 “Intense and fast, Keeper of the Rings has an absorbing and complex plot that expands over and over again.
-And like ripples in a pond the reverberations are felt throughout the book to the very explosive climax. ”—Laurel Gainer, Affaire de Coeur
+And like ripples in a pond the reverberations are felt throughout the book to the very explosive climax.
+4-1/2 stars.” —Laurel Gainer, Affaire de Coeur

 “A dark, dangerous hero and imaginative adventures make Keeper of the Rings an entertaining read.”
 Phoebe Conn, NY Times Bestselling Author

 “A passionate romantic adventure!”
 Phoebe Conn, NY Times Bestselling Author

 KEEPER OF THE RINGS by Nancy J. Cohen

 “If we don’t start soon, I’m going to faint.
 Dear deity, what if I trip over this thing when we’re called to the dais?”